Emacs Spaced Repetition System with Anki

 anki-editor-insert-note

 to create a new card.
-Prefer the “3.
-All Purpose Card” note type - For my examples, see Anki Master Deck for Learning - Anki Master Deck for Learning
+Can use basic card type or my “3.
+All Purpose Card” note type- For my examples, see Anki Master Deck for Learning - Anki Master Deck for Learning

 - Select a deck –> Browse –> Cards (top right) –> Styling